gigijoe/gpsF3XTracker-for-Ethos/README.md

 ## 5. Configuration
 - GPS sensor: set data rate to 10Hz = 0.1s (or higher if possible).
 Crosscheck names of available GPS sensors and rename, if needed.
 The application expects these sensors:
 	- SM-Modelbau GPS-Logger 3: "GAlt", "GPS", "GSpd", "Date", "GSats", "AccX", "AccY", "AccZ"
 	- FrSky GPS ADV:  "GPS Alt", "GPS", "GPS Speed", "GPS Clock"
 	- Other GPS: "GAlt", "GPS", "GSpd", "Date", "AccX", "AccY", "AccZ"

-    b)  GPS F3X Tracker Setup  widget configuration:
+- GPS F3X Tracker Setup  widget configuration:
-        1. Event place: any item from list of places in locations.lua file
+        - Event place: any item from list of places in locations.lua file
-        2. Course direction: course bearing from the left base to the right base in degrees*
+        - Course direction: course bearing from the left base to the right base in degrees*
-        3. Competition type: any type from supported types (f3f_training, f3f_competition, f3b_distance, f3b_speed, f3f_debug)*
+        - Competition type: any type from supported types (f3f_training, f3f_competition, f3b_distance, f3b_speed, f3f_debug)*
-        4. Base A is on left: set  true  if it is so (default status)**
+        - Base A is on left: set  true  if it is so (default status)**
-        5. Lock GPS Home position switch: any 2-position switch or functional switch, mandatory
+        - Lock GPS Home position switch: any 2-position switch or functional switch, mandatory
 	* These items are available only for  Live Position & Direction event , otherwise are locked as they are determined by event information from locations.lua file
 	** This item is available only for F3F event types, for F3B event types is Base A always on left